pan4ratte/open-tiles/README.md

 The group bar can float over the page like a HUD or sit across it like a menu bar, at the top or the bottom, and can hide itself until you point at it.
-Turn on **Switch groups by scrolling** to change group with the wheel or a touchpad swipe.
+Turn on **Switch groups by gesture** to change group with the wheel or a touchpad swipe.

 ### Backgrounds